$4d$ steady gradient Ricci solitons with nonnegative curvature away from a compact set: Proofs of the main results

-\begin{proof}[Proof of Corollary \ref{coro}] By the assumption, the split $3$-dimensional ancient flows $(N,h(t))$ of limit of $(M,g_{p_i}(t),p_i)$ is a family of shrinking quotient spheres.
+\begin{proof}[Proof of Corollary \ref{coro}] By the assumption, the $3d$ split ancient flow $(N,h(t))$ of limit of $(M,g_{p_i}(t),p_i)$ is a family of shrinking round quotient spheres.
 Namely, $(N,h(0))$ is a quotient of round sphere.
-We claim: $(M,g)$ has positive Ricci curvature on $M$.
+We need to show that $(M,g)$ has positive Ricci curvature on $M$.